ather-ops/Supervised-ML-with-Scikit-Learn/README.md

 | 05 | Loan Approval | Logistic Regression | Intermediate | In Progress |
 | 06 | Customer Segmentation | K-Means Clustering | Intermediate | Planned |
 | 07 | Digits Visualization | PCA | Intermediate | Planned |

 ---

-## Curriculum

-### Module 1 — Data Preprocessing
-Covers the work that happens before any model is trained: handling missing values with `SimpleImputer`, scaling with `StandardScaler` and `MinMaxScaler`, encoding categoricals, and detecting outliers.
-Every downstream module depends on getting this right.

-### Module 2 — Linear Regression
-Simple and multiple linear regression on real datasets.
-The focus is on understanding the residuals, R² score, and RMSE — and knowing when linear assumptions hold versus when they break.

-### Module 3 — Logistic Regression
-Binary and multiclass classification.
-Covers the sigmoid function, decision boundaries, class imbalance handling with `class_weight='balanced'`, and reading a full `classification_report`.

-### Module 4 — K-Nearest Neighbors
-Distance-based classification and regression.
-Covers the trade-off that KNN is fast to train (it just stores data) but slow at prediction (it searches all neighbors).
-Hyperparameter search over K.

-### Module 5 — Clustering
-K-Means with the elbow method for selecting optimal K, plus hierarchical clustering with dendrograms.
-The customer segmentation project applies both on real purchasing behavior data.

-### Module 6 — Model Evaluation
-The full evaluation toolkit: cross-validation, learning curves for diagnosing overfitting, confusion matrices, ROC curves, and AUC scores.
-This module is method-agnostic — everything here applies to every algorithm in the repo.

-### Module 7 — Dimensionality Reduction
-PCA for feature compression and visualization.
-Covers explained variance ratios and how to choose the number of components without losing meaningful information.

----